raspibolt/raspibolt/raspibolt/raspibolt_69_tor.md

 listenonion=1
 ```

 Restart Bitcoin Core:
 `$ nohup bitcoind`

-:point_right: If you're a bit lost, you can watch [this video](https://youtu.be/57GW5Q2jdvw) that shows pretty much the same process (except for some extra configuration that you can ignore), except it's not on a Pi.
+:point_right: If you're a bit lost, you can watch [this video](https://youtu.be/57GW5Q2jdvw) that is very clear and shows pretty much the same process (there is also some extra optional steps that I describe below.

 ### Configure LND

 :warning: LND needs **Tor3.6.6 or newer**.
 If you followed this tutorial to install Tor this shouldn't be an issue.
 :warning: In case you have been running a node on clearnet before, I recommend you to close all your channels and start a brand new node on Tor, as I suspect that if your public key is known to your peers with your IP address, you would still be pretty easy to deanonymize.
-I never read anything about that though, if someone knows better I would be very happy to hear from him..
+I never read anything about that though, if someone knows better I would be very happy to hear from him.

 With "bitcoin" user, stop LND:
 `$ lncli stop`